 But isn't an ebook a whitepaper in digital form, you say?
 Not always.
 Often, ebooks will showcase long-form content, but they always have easy-to-read copy and excellent design.
-If you feel like you need some help in that department, check out these ebook templates.
+Ebook templates are available if you feel like you need some help in that department.
 Copy and paste your whitepaper copy into the templates, give it an edit to keep things short, sweet, and engaging, and then you're on your way to getting new leads.

 Few people like slugging through page after page after page of graphs and charts -- especially when they can get the same information through an entirely different medium ... like an infographic.
-While an infographic won't give the same level of detail that a research report will, it will be much easier to digest and share, which'll all mean more traffic and leads for your team.
+While an infographic won't give the same level of detail that a research report will, it will be much easier to digest and share, which means more traffic and leads for your team.

 Convinced yet?
 If you need help making an infographic, there are lots of free templates and tools out there for you.